Douglas County DUI Defense Attorney

 If you have been arrested for DUI in Dallas, Atlanta, or West Georgia, you need an accomplished Douglas County DUI attorney on your side who will be able to review your case, analyze the circumstances surrounding your arrest, determine if field sobriety tests and blood and breath tests were administered properly, interview any eyewitnesses, do further investigations as needed, and advise you on the best course of action to pursue.

-You need to contact a Georgia DUI lawyer from Howard Law Group today.
+You need to contact a Georgia DUI lawyer from Howard Law Group today if you are facing a:

 At times, law enforcement officials will give the impression that failing a field sobriety test or blowing a .08% blood alcohol concentration (BAC) on a breathalyzer is all that is needed to convict.
 That is far from the truth.
 A knowledgeable and experienced Douglas County DUI lawyer is well-versed in the entire DUI process and knows how to expose weaknesses in the prosecution's case against you.

 Arrested for DUI in Georgia?
-Speak with our attorney in a free consultation to discuss your defense today by calling (678) 922-9743!
+Speak with our Douglas County DUI attorney in a free consultation to discuss your defense today by calling (678) 922-9743!

 Understanding Georgia's DUI Laws